Explore health content from A to Z.

 The technologist will have you lie on your back, on your side, or on your stomach on the exam table.

-An IV line will be put into a vein in your arm or hand.
+An IV line may be put into a vein in your arm or hand.
 This line gives you fluids and medications.
 You may be given a medication through the IV to help prevent cramping.

-You will be given contrast fluid.
+You may be given contrast fluid.
 This fluid helps the rectum and colon show up more clearly on the X-rays.
 The fluid may be put through the IV.
 You may drink the contrast.
 Or the contrast may be put directly into your rectum and colon.
 The technologist can tell you more about this.

 A slender tube is put about 2 inches into your rectum.
-Carbon dioxide gas is pumped through the tube.
+Carbon dioxide gas or room air is pumped through the tube.
 This inflates the colon enough so the CT scanner can have a better image of the inside of the colon.
 You may feel some discomfort and fullness from the gas.